-Counterparty default risks are also relevant to our investments and in Life & Health reinsurance, among other things because we prefinance acquisition costs for our ceding companies.
+Counterparty default risks, among other risks, are also relevant to our investments and in life and health reinsurance because we pre-finance acquisition costs for our ceding companies.
 Our cedants, retrocessionaires and broker relationships as well as our investments are therefore carefully evaluated and limited in light of credit considerations and are constantly monitored and controlled within the scope of our system of limits and thresholds.